pemami4911/pemami4911.github.io/_posts/2016-08-16-Deep-exploration.markdown

 The authors based their idea on sound statistical principles and conducted numerous experiments to back up their claims.
 Their results show that Bootstrapped DQN can learn faster (but not necessarily with higher long-term rewards) than state-of-the-art DQN.

 The authors also compare their work with Stadie, Levine, and Abeel's paper on Incentivizing Exploration in RL.
-See my previous post for details: {\% post_url 2016-01-22-incentivizing-exploration-in-rl.markdown %}.
+See my previous post for [details](http://pemami4911.github.io/2016/01/22/incentivizing-exploraton-in-rl.html).
 The authors show that Bootstrapped DQN outperforms Stadie's methods, as Stadie's methods attempt the more ambitious task of learning a model of the task dynamics and using how well the agent has learned said model to inform the exploration.

 ## Weaknesses